Lakers’ Lonzo Ball Hopes Fresh Look Equals A Fresh New Start

 Getting triple-doubles is not an easy feat.
 Lonzo Ball is one of few NBA players capable of averaging close to a triple-double in a full season.

-Lonzo Ball may still have confidence in his game, but his struggles suggest that he must fine tune a few things as he pushes the Lakers forward.
-How the Lakers play, may be dictated by how well Ball plays.
+Lonzo Ball may still have confidence in his game, but his struggles suggest that he must fine-tune a few things as he pushes the Lakers forward.
+How the Lakers play may be dictated by how well Ball plays.
 Although the Lakers are only 15 games into the season, it is easy to tell that Lonzo Ball’s teammates feed off of his energy.

 That energy must translate to wins and better shots taken from the field by Lonzo Ball.
-One of the biggest problems that the Lakers’ guard has faced with is an iffy jump shot.
+One of the biggest problems that the Lakers guard has faced with is an iffy jump shot.
 Ball is making only 23 percent of his three-point attempts.
 Over 40 percent of Lonzo Ball’s shots are from distance.
-It is not his haircut, which will change his game, but his shot selection.
+It is not his haircut that will change his game, but his shot selection.

 There is a lot of observers who expects Lonzo Ball to turn things around.
 Ball’s shorter hair will not do the trick.
-However, because Lonzo Ball’s afro had become his signature look in the eyes of many, there is some huge buzz going around about the Los Angeles Lakers’ star.
+However, because Lonzo Ball’s afro had become his signature look in the eyes of many, there is some huge buzz going around about the Los Angeles Lakers star.

 [Featured Image by Christian Petersen/Getty Images]